akkadotnet/akka.net/docs/community/community-standups.md

 ### Submit a “Show and Tell”

 Want to share your experience with Akka.NET?
-Fill out our Google Form here and someone from our team will contact you about participating in an upcoming Akka.NET Community Standup!
+Fill out our Google Form here and someone from our team will contact you about participating in an upcoming Akka.NET Community Stand-up!

 > [!TIP]
-> Click here to submit a "Show and Tell" proposal to the Akka.NET team: [Akka.NET Community Standup Submission](https://forms.gle/zR1K2pygCFhdCG7v5)
+> Click here to submit a "Show and Tell" proposal to the Akka.NET team: [Akka.NET Community Stand-up Submission](https://forms.gle/zR1K2pygCFhdCG7v5)